 More often, flip taxes are paid by the seller.
 The idea was that a flip tax to the seller would help keep the purchase price for the buyer down while keeping a small percentage of the seller’s profits for the co-op or condo.
 However, in 2010 the sluggish housing market changed that.
-It’s now more common for sellers to pass on the tax to buyers instead.
-The reason for the shift was that sellers began including the flip tax into the offer price.
+It is now more common for sellers to pass on the tax to buyers instead.
+The reason for the shift was that sellers began including the flip tax on the sales price.
 The higher price meant fewer offers.
-By lowering the asking price and having the sellers pay the flip tax the sellers could get a little more interest in the property.
+By lowering the asking price and having the sellers pay the flip tax, the sellers could get a little more interest in the property.

-If you’re currently looking to buy a co-op you should ask early whether the property requires a flip tax to be paid by the buyer.
-In any case, the co-op doesn’t care who pays it, they just want to see it go into their reserves.
+If you’re currently looking to buy a co-op, you should ask early whether the property requires a flip tax to be paid by the buyer.
+In any case, the co-op doesn’t care who pays it; they want to see it go into their reserves.